alextong1010/LMVF/README.md

 6. Check if models other than qwen2.5 0.5b instruct need to use to_chat_prompt_v3
 7. Debug for slurm, i.e. what is the slurm training script looking like with vllm colocate?
 8. Remove colocate and use servers instead
+9. For models, figure out which prompting version is utilized
+10. make training and eval more efficient
+11. Modify run_initial_verification_batch to parse both borda and bonmav to make it more efficient, if borda works

 Note:
 In general, only instruction-tuned models have a chat template.
 Base models may perform poorly as they are not trained to respond to the chat conversation.
+It fails (    raise RuntimeError(f"NCCL error: {error_str}")
+RuntimeError: NCCL error: unhandled cuda error (run with NCCL_DEBUG=INFO for details) ) if the vllm server and the train.py is on the same node (?
+I think)

 ## Work in Progress
 - [Done ] Allow for custom model switching just by switching the config.yaml files